Updated October 2020

 As we expand, we’ll also have to follow the laws of other countries too.
 If we don’t, we can be hit by serious fines or risk being closed down.
 So, it’s really important to us that we’re doing a good job.

 So how much cash is involved in money laundering? 📊

 These figures are astronomical, but what you may not know is just how interconnected all these seemingly different types of crimes are. 🔄

 Criminal gangs now work together to commit crime and share the proceeds, making it even more important to find it and stop it. 🚔

 For example, buying a fake watch from a street seller when you’re on holiday is far from an innocent purchase.
 Believe it or not, buying fake goods can aid human trafficking, smuggling, child labour, drugs, and even fund terrorist activities - there is a great TED Talk video covering this topic.

-Here’s another statistic for you - there are currently around 40 million people in the world living in slavery at the moment, held against their will, living in terrible conditions, with no life of their own.
+Here’s another troubling statistic: there are currently around 40 million people in the world living in slavery at the moment, held against their will, living in terrible conditions, with no life of their own.
 There are now more people caught up in modern slavery than at the height of the slave trade a couple of hundred years ago.
-Just think about that for a second:

 There are 40 million slaves in the age of the internet, social media and challenger banks.
+Stopping money laundering helps break those crime networks.
 This is why anti-money laundering is a top priority for us. 💪